Biševo: Blue Cave

 The approach to the cave is only possible by boat.
 It is 18 m long, 6 m deep, and 6 m high.
 The entrance to the cave is only 1.5 m high and 2.5 m wide.
-During the summer between 10 am and 1 pm, sunbeams penetrate through the submarine opening in Blue Cave and are reflected from the white bottom floor, coloring the cave blue and objects in the water silver.
+During the summer between 10 am and 1 pm, sunbeams penetrate the submarine opening in Blue Cave and are reflected from the white floor, colouring the cave blue and objects in the water silver.